Best Things to Do in Pittsburgh, Pennsylvania

 Booking a trip to Pennsylvania?
 You’re going to want to check out the best things to do in Pittsburgh.
 The state’s second-biggest city, “The City of Bridges” is one of the most surprising urban travel destinations in the Tri-State area.

 With so much to see & do—from world-class museums and galleries to vibrant history to family-friendly fun—there’s a lot to love about Pittsburgh.
 If you’re into the great outdoors, some of the top tourist attractions in Pittsburgh include specialist gardens, beautiful parks, and aviaries.
-Home to the Steelers, the Pirates, and the Penguins, Pittsburgh is also a treat for sports fans.
+Home to the Steelers, the Pirates, and the Penguins, the Steel City is also a treat for sports fans.

 Not sure what to do in Pittsburgh on your trip through the Keystone State?
 Check out this complete guide to the best places to visit in Pittsburgh, PA, and plan your ultimate itinerary!